Ai No Corrida (song): Charts

-Cover versions

 Quincy Jones version

 The song was covered by Quincy Jones in 1981 on his album The Dude, with vocals by Dune (a.k.a.
 Charles May) and Patti Austin.
 Jones's version peaked at number 28 on the U.S. Billboard Hot 100 and number 10 on the R&B chart.
 In the UK, it peaked at number 14 in May 1981.

 Awards

 Jerry Hey and Jones received the 1982 Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s) for their recording of this song.